-Knowing the worrywarts that we are God took the time to include a myriad of Scriptures about worry in the bible to teach us, and to remind us, that we should not be anxious for anything.
+Knowing the worrywarts that we are God took the time to include a myriad of Scriptures about worry in the bible to teach us, and to remind us, that we should not be anxious about anything.
 One of those passages is found in Matthew.
 Let’s read it together:

 “Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?
 Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?
 Which of you by worrying can add one cubit to his stature?
 So why do you worry about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin; and yet I say to you that even Solomon in all his glory was not arrayed like one of these.
 Now if God so clothes the grass of the field, which today is, and tomorrow is thrown into the oven, will He not much more clothe you, O you of little faith?
 Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things.
 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
 Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble.”
 Matthew 6:25-34 NKJV

 God knew we, as humans, would have the tendency to worry.
 So, what’s the anecdote?
 The Bible says that instead of worrying, we are to have faith and surrender all to Him.
 Here are some practical – and biblical – scriptures that we can take towards freedom from worry.